aedobbyn/multicolor/README.md

 </p>

-Or a more fun example, contributed by @hcortinajust:
+Or a more fun example, contributed by @cortinah:

 <p align="left">